All-IISER-Cubing-Society/All-IISER-Cubing-Society.github.io/docs/AICS.md

 ### Scoring

 - The Team will verify the uploaded videos and present the scores to the WhatsApp group as soon as possible.

-- If there are enough members participating, we would also keep an institute leader-board, with the following statistics:
+- If there are enough members participating, we would also keep an institute leader-board with some appropriate statistics.
-  - Average of all solves from an institute
-  - "Average of 5" solves from each participant in a given institute
-  - Single Best Solve from a given institute

-> **Average of 5** ([Regulation 9f8](https://www.worldcubeassociation.org/regulations/#9f8)): Of the 5 attempts, the best and worst attempts are removed, and the arithmetic mean of the remaining 3 attempts is taken.

 ### Results

 - The person with the best average will be declared the winner of the competition.
-- If there is enough participation, the institute with the best *Average of 5* solves will be declared the winner of the competition.

-A leader board will be published as well.